 We Make Movies International Film Festival LA 2019

 "Dada Ship" is made, in part, from recycled "found" CCO public domain materials."Dada Ship," Music and film by Gwendolyn Audrey Foster.
 Copyright © 2019 Gwendolyn Audrey Foster.
 All rights reserved.

 Festivals and Group Shows:

-Official Selection, We Make Movies International Film Festival, Los Angeles, July 11 - July 14, 2019.
+We Make Movies International Film Festival, LA 2019

 A dream poem for Kiki de Montparnasse, (Alice Prin); artist, Muse, and creative partner of Man Ray.
 Kiki embodies the very essence of 1920's free queer sexuality and all things Dadaist and Surrealist.
 An interdisciplinary artist, Kiki was much more than a 'model.'
 She was a painter, writer, nightclub singer, photographer, performance artist, memoirist and vibrant bohemian provocateur at the center of the Dada and Surrealist literary and art scene in Paris, in the 1920s.